dernasherbrezon/r2cloud/README.md

 sudo apt-get install r2cloud
 ```

-Insert SD card into the card reader and create file ```r2cloud.txt``` in the root directory.
+3. Insert SD card into the card reader and create file ```r2cloud.txt``` in the root directory.
 This file should contain any random string.
 This string is a login token.
 This token will be used during initial setup.

-Insert SD card into the RPi and open [http://raspberrypi](http://raspberrypi) address.
+4. Insert SD card into the RPi and open [https://raspberrypi.local](https://raspberrypi.local) address.

+5. Accept self-signed certificate.
+This is unique certificate that was generated during installation.
+Once setup is complete, you could enable proper SSL using [Letsencrypt](https://letsencrypt.org).

 # Design guidelines